-LUVOIR Architecture A (LUVOIR-A) features a 15.1-m diameter primary telescope aperture and four serviceable instruments, while Architecture B (LUVOIR-B) has a 9.2-m telescope aperture and 3 - 4 instruments.
-The primary mirror for LUVOIR-A is currently designed as a three-mirror anastigmat system (TMA), with a fourth fine steering mirror (FSM) located at the real exit pupil of the optical telescope element.
-The advantages of this system include a wide field-of-view that can be accessed by a number of instruments, with spherical, coma, and astigmatism aberrations corrected, and the inclusion of the FSM also allows for ultra-fine pointing stability to be achieved by all of the instruments.
-The design of the telescope for LUVOIR-B is still under development.
+LUVOIR Architecture A (LUVOIR-A) features a 15-m diameter primary telescope aperture and four serviceable instruments, while Architecture B (LUVOIR-B) has an 8-m telescope aperture and 3 instruments.
+The primary mirror for LUVOIR-A is an on-axis three-mirror anastigmat system (TMA).
+The advantages of this system include high optical quality across a wide field-of-view.
+LUVOIR-B is an off-axis TMA, chosen to improve perfomance for high-contrast observations of exoplanets.
+Both designs include a fine steering mirror located at the real exit pupil of the optical telescope element, to achieve ultra-fine pointing stability for all of the instruments.

 The ECLIPS (Extreme Coronagraph for Living Planetary Systems) coronagraph is a complex instrument, designed to suppress the overwhelming glare of starlight so that faint planets can be seen adjacent to their parent stars.
-We require a target contrast ratio of < 1010 to accomplish these observations.
-This instrument is split into three channels that cover the following bandpasses: UV (200 to 400 nm), optical (400 nm to 850 nm), and NIR (850 nm to 2.5 microns), with each channel equipped with two deformable mirrors for wavefront control, a suite of coronagraph masks, a low-order/out-of-band wavefront sensor, and separate science imagers and spectrographs.
-We are studying vector vortex and APLC coronagraph designs.
-ECLIPS would enable, for the first time, direct imaging and spectroscopy of Earth-sized exoplanets.
+We require a target contrast ratio of < 10-10 to accomplish these observations.
+This instrument is split into three channels that cover the following bandpasses: near-UV (200 to 400 nm), optical (400 nm to 850 nm), and near-IR (850 nm to 2.0 microns).
+Each channel is equipped with two deformable mirrors for wavefront control, a suite of coronagraph masks, a low-order/out-of-band wavefront sensor, and a science integral field spectrograph and/or imaging camera.
+ECLIPS incorporates both APLC and vector vortex coronagraph designs.
+ECLIPS would enable, for the first time, direct imaging and spectroscopy of Earth-like exoplanets.

-The High Definition Imager (HDI) instrument is the primary astronomical imaging instrument for observations in the near UV through the near IR.
-The HDI design provides a 2 x 3 arcminute field-of-view, taking full advantage of the angular resolution provided by the telescope, and consists of two channels - an ultraviolet-visible (UVIS) channel covering 200 nm - 950 nm and a near-infrared (NIR) channel covering the range 800 nm - 2200 nm.
-The respective focal plane detector arrays provide Nyquist sampled images at 400 nm (2.73 mas/pixel) for UVIS imaging and at 1200 nm (8.20 mas/pixel) for NIR imaging.
+The High Definition Imager (HDI) instrument is the primary instrument for imaging observations in the near-UV through the near-IR.
+The HDI design provides a 2 x 3 arcminute field of view, taking full advantage of the angular resolution provided by the telescope, and consists of two channels - a UV/visible (UVIS) channel covering 200 nm - 950 nm and a near-IR (NIR) channel covering the range 800 nm - 2500 nm.
+The respective focal plane detector arrays provide Nyquist sampled images at 500 nm for UVIS imaging and at 1200 nm for NIR imaging.

-LUMOS (LUVOIR Ultraviolet Multi Object Spectrograph) is a multi-object spectrograph covering far-ultraviolet (100 nm) through visible (850 nm) wavelengths.
-LUMOS is a highly multiplexed ultraviolet spectrograph, with medium and low-resolution multi-object imaging spectroscopy and FUV imaging modes.
+LUMOS (LUVOIR Ultraviolet Multi Object Spectrograph) is a multi-object spectrograph covering far-ultraviolet (100 nm) through visible (1000 nm) wavelengths, capable of observing hundreds of targets at once in a wide field of view.
+LUMOS features high-, medium-, and low-resolution multi-object imaging spectroscopy and far-UV imaging modes.
 LUMOS can be considered as a successor to the Hubble Space Telescope Imaging Spectrograph (STIS) instrument, with two orders-of-magnitude higher efficiency, multi-object capability, and a wide-field multi-band imaging channel.

-POLLUX is a European contribution to the LUVOIR mission study.
-It is a concept for a UV spectro-polarimeter with high resolution point source capability (R ~ 105) that would be complementary to the UV capability of the LUMOS instrument.
-It is to be defined and designed by a consortium of 10 European institutions, with leadership and support from CNES.
+POLLUX is a European contribution to the LUVOIR mission concept study.
+It is a UV spectro-polarimeter with high resolution point source capability (R =120,000) that would be complementary to the LUMOS instrument.
+It is defined and designed by a consortium of 10 European institutions, with leadership and support from the French Space Agency (CNES).